-The Communication sub-domain covers goals forty-eight through fifty of the Idaho Early Learning Guidelines.
+The Communication sub-domain covers goals 48 through 50 of the Idaho Early Learning Guidelines.

 Scroll down to see the age group you are most interested in.
 Click on the goal to learn more about the goal's: